-Anyone can carry any Item, but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" Items (or one "2 Hands" Item) . . . unless you have a card that lets you ignore these limits, such as Cheat!, or unless one of the cards says otherwise.
+Anyone can carry any Item (except for extra Big items; see below), but you may equip only one Headgear, one suit of Armor, one pair of Footgear, and two "1 Hand" Items (or one "2 Hands" Item)

+. . . unless you have a card that lets you ignore these limits, such as Cheat!, or unless one of the cards says otherwise.
 If you are carrying two Headgear cards, for instance, you can equip only one of them at a time.

-Likewise, some Items have restrictions: for instance, the Necronomicon can only be wielded by a Professor.
-Its bonus only counts for someone who is, at the moment, a Professor.
+Likewise, some Items have restrictions: for instance, the Branding Iron can only be wielded by a Cowboy.
+Its bonus only counts for someone who is, at the moment, a Cowboy.

 You cannot discard Item cards "just because."
-You may sell Items for a level. trade Items with other players, or give an Item to another player who wants it (see below).
+You may sell Items for a level, trade Items with other players, or give an Item to another player who wants it (see below).
 You may discard Items to power certain Class abilities.
-And a Curse or a monster's Bad Stuff (see p.
-5) may force you to get rid of something!
+And a Trap or a monster's Bad Stuff (see p.
+4) may force you to get rid of something!